openstack/openstack-manuals/doc/contributor-guide/source/index.rst

 .. warning:: This guide is a work-in-progress and changing rapidly while we continue to test and enhance the guidance.
-Please note where there are open "to do" items and help where you are able.
+Please note where there are open "to do" items and help where you are able to.

 Contents
 ~~~~~~~~